 2. I hate buying shoes.
 With a passion.
 So when I find a brand or style of shoes I like, I tend to be their most devoted fan for a very, very, very long time.
 I am pretty hooked on Keens and have been for over eight years.
 However, have you seen the full price on those shoes?!?!
 Eek!

 I buy my favorite shoes on eBay and at garage sales.
-I can find them brand new or almost brand new for 1/4 - 1/3 of the retail price which makes my frugal little heart sing!
+I can find my shoes brand new or almost brand new for 1/4 - 1/3 of the retail price which makes my frugal little heart sing!
 I also will replace the insoles in these shoes too because they are pretty well made which makes them last a long time!
 I wear these shoes every day for several hours a day and can make them last a couple of years easily.

 I also try to wait a while before replacing an item.
 A lot of times, when I rush out to replace something that broke and is unfixable, I usually find out I don't use the item or I didn't really need to replace it.
 The older I get, the more I find out I don't need nearly as much stuff as I thought I did.